Gabrielle Hodge

 Background

-I am a deaf researcher specialising in sociolinguistics research relating to deaf people, deaf communities, sign languages and multimodal communication.
+I am a deaf researcher specialising in semiotics and sociolinguistics research relating to deaf people, Deaf communities, sign languages and multimodal communication.
 I teach sign language linguistics across various undergraduate and postgraduate courses.

 Qualifications